Wine glass: Materials

 High quality wine glasses once were made of lead glass, which has a higher index of refraction and is heavier than ordinary glass, but health concerns regarding the ingestion of lead resulted in their being replaced by lead-free glass.
 Wine glasses, with the exception of the hock glass, are generally not coloured or frosted as doing so would diminish appreciation of the wine's colour.
 There used to be an ISO standard (ISO/PAS IWA 8:2009) for glass clarity and freedom from lead and other heavy metals, but it was withdrawn.

 Some producers of high-end wine glasses such as Schott Zwiesel have pioneered methods of infusing titanium into the glass to increase its durability and reduce the likelihood of the glass breaking.

 Decoration

+Cut glass, engraved glass and enamelled glass techniques have been widely used for wine glasses.
 In the 18th century, glass makers would draw spiral patterns in the stem as they made the glass.
 If they used air bubbles it was called an airtwist; if they used threads, either white or coloured, it would be called opaque twist.

+Modern functional designs focus on aeration, such as glassmaker Kurt Josef Zalto's Josephinenhütte brand.